martinhirst/MICB405_Project_1/workflow.md

 NOTE:  When you are running commands that take a significant time to complete (for example BWA) you should write a simple [BASH script](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_02_01.html) and use [nohup](https://en.wikipedia.org/wiki/Nohup) to ensure your job does not terminate if your terminal disconnects.
 The alignment step has benchmarked at 12-14hrs - so start this soon - the remaining steps should complete within 15mins.

-The project will be conducted over 3 classes and a tutorial:
+The project will be conducted over 3 classes and 2 tutorials:

-Nov.
-2nd, 2017 (class):   Introduction to the topic area and the datasets Nov.
+1. Nov.
+2nd, 2017 (class):   Introduction to the topic area and the datasets
+2. Nov.
 3rd, 2017 (tutorial):  Team work with TAs
-Nov.
-7th, 2017 (class):   Team work with TAs and Instructors Nov.
+3. Nov.
+7th, 2017 (class):   Team work with TAs and Instructors
+4. Nov.
 9th, 2017 (class):  Team presentations
-Nov.
+5. Nov.
 10th, 2017 (tutorial):  Report Due

 1)	Completion at different stages of the workflow (output file in correct formats)